-The Fulbright-Cognition Scholar Award in Education Research is for a New Zealand educator or researcher to pursue research in the US designed to have an impact on New Zealand early childhood education or primary/secondary schooling and student achievement.
-One award valued at up to US$37,500 is granted each year, towards three to five months of research.
+The Fulbright-Cognition Scholar Award in Education Research is for a New Zealand researcher or educator to pursue research in the US designed to have an impact on New Zealand student outcomes.
+One or two awards valued at up to US$37,500 are granted each year, towards two to five months of research.

-a) establish key relationships with credible education researchers or research organisations in the US, and
+a) establish key relationships with credible education researchers or research organisations in the US;

-b) collect, collate, analyse and use data available in the US for a research project.
+b) collect, collate, analyse and use data available in the US for a research project; and

-The award is available to emerging or established researchers.
-We strongly encourage practitioners/teachers to apply.
+The award is available to established or emerging researchers.

 To be eligible, you must: